-This is the same area from ground level, the image taken from the "photo point" indicated on the prior slide.
-I have long used burn spots (red arrows) to diagnose what they may have grown in each spot, applicable only to those areas of our property (above) that were not grazed or graded.
-Bulldozers do move things around).
+This is the same area from ground level (the image was taken from the "photo point" indicated on the previous slide).
+I have long used burn spots (red arrows) to diagnose what may have grown in each spot, applicable only to those areas of our property (above) that were not grazed or graded.
+Bulldozers do move things around.